 Maine law requires every person in a kayak to have a USCG-approved PFD on board.
 Children under 10 must wear theirs at all times.
 From September 15 through May 15, all paddlers must wear a PFD regardless of age.
 We recommend wearing yours every time you are on the water in Maine.
 Period.

-The Chinook solved the one problem that makes people leave their PFD in the boat: comfort.
+The Chinook solves the one problem that makes people leave their PFD in the boat: comfort.
 The high-back design sits above kayak seat backs instead of bunching up behind your neck.
 Six adjustment points let you dial in the fit so it moves with your torso instead of riding up with every paddle stroke.
-We wore it for an eight-hour day on Penobscot Bay and forgot it was there by hour two.
+Owners consistently report forgetting they are wearing it within an hour, even on a full day on the water.

 The front pocket is big enough for a phone in a waterproof case, a granola bar, and a whistle.
-The mesh drainage panels mean the vest dries fast after spray or a swim.
-On a rainy day paddling out of Stonington, the Chinook dried out during a lunch break on shore while a foam PFD from another brand was still soaking wet.
+The mesh drainage panels mean the vest dries fast after spray or a swim, far faster than a solid-foam PFD that stays soaked after a wet day on the coast.

 One note on sizing: it runs large.
 If you are between sizes, go down.
-We ordered a medium for a medium-build paddler and it was loose even with all straps tightened.
-The small fit perfectly.
+Reviewers frequently find a medium loose even with all straps tightened, where the small fits perfectly.
 Try it on before your first trip and adjust every strap while sitting in your kayak, not standing in your living room.

 Choose a bright color like red, orange, or yellow.
 On Maine’s gray ocean days, a dark-colored PFD makes you nearly invisible to lobster boats and other vessels.
 Bright colors are not a fashion choice.
 They are a safety feature.
 The NRS Chinook comes in several high-visibility options.